-Cellulose gives stems, leaves and other organic material in the natural world their strength.
+Cellulose gives stems, leaves and other organic material their strength.
 That strength already has been harnessed for use in many commercial materials.
 At the nano-level, cellulose fibers can be broken down into tiny crystals, particles smaller than ten millionths of a meter.
 Deriving cellulose from natural sources such as wood, tunicate (ocean-dwelling sea cucumbers) and certain kinds of bacteria, researchers prepare crystals of different sizes and strengths.

 For all of the industry potential, hurdles abound.
 As nanocellulose disperses within plastic, scientists must find the sweet spot: the right amount of nanoparticle-matrix interaction that yields the strongest, lightest property.

 Fox overcame four main barriers by altering the surface chemistry of nanocrystals with a simple process of ion exchange.
 Ion exchange reduces water absorption (cellulose composites lose their strength if they absorb water); increases the temperature at which the nanocrystals decompose (needed to blend with plastics); reduces clumping; and improves re-dispersal after the crystals dry.

 Cellulose nanocrystals as a biomaterial is yet another commercial prospect.
 In dental regenerative medicine, restoring sufficient bone volume is needed to support a patient’s teeth or dental implants.
 Researchers at the National Institute of Standards and Technology, through an agreement with the National Institute of Dental and Craniofacial Research of the National Institutes of Health, are looking for an improved clinical approach that would regrow a patient’s bone.